wordofwarning/wordofwarning.org/current/2019-autumnwinter/athey/index.md

 *Presented by* Word of Warning *in association with* NIAMOS *+* STUN

 #### In Brief
-A radical ritual for resistance.<br>A provocation for where we are now.<br><br>Read a recent long-form interview about Athey's practice in <a href="http://www.documentjournal.com/2019/05/blood-christ-and-shock-value-the-gospel-according-to-ron-athey" target="_blank">Document Journal</a>.
+A radical ritual for resistance.
+A provocation for where we are now.<br><br>Read a recent long-form interview about Athey's practice in <a href="http://www.documentjournal.com/2019/05/blood-christ-and-shock-value-the-gospel-according-to-ron-athey" target="_blank">Document Journal</a>.

 #### Venue + Booking Details
 Date: Wednesday 23 October 2019, 7.30pm (*doors open at 7pm*)